Tobu Kinugawa Line

-The Tobu Kinugawa Line (東武鬼怒川線, Tōbu Kinugawa-sen) is a 16.2 km long Japanese railway line from Shimo-Imaichi Station to Shin-Fujiwara Station in Nikkō, Tochigi.
+The Kinugawa Line (鬼怒川線, Kinugawa-sen) is a 16.2 km long Japanese railway line from Shimo-Imaichi Station to Shin-Fujiwara Station in Nikkō, Tochigi.
 It is owned and operated by the private railway operator Tobu Railway.

-At Shimo-Imaichi Station it connects with the Tobu Nikko Line.
+At Shimo-Imaichi Station it connects with the Nikko Line.
 At Shin-Fujiwara Station it connects with the Yagan Railway Aizu Kinugawa Line.
 Some trains go beyond the Aizu Kinugawa Line terminus at Aizu-Kōgen Oze-guchi Station onto the Aizu Railway Aizu Line.

 The line runs surcharged, reserved-seat limited express services from and to Asakusa and Shinjuku in Tokyo.

 The whole line is electrified at 1,500 V DC, but it is single tracked except for a 0.8 km double-tracked section at Kinugawa-Onsen Station.

 Stations

 All stations are located within Nikkō, Tochigi.